effortjh1112/ASVS-korean/5.0/en/0x04-Assessment_and_Certification.md

 ## How to Verify ASVS Compliance

-The ASVS is deliberately not prescriptive about exactly how to verify compliance at the level of a testing guide.
+The ASVS is deliberately not prescriptive about exactㅇly how to verify compliance at the level of a testing guide.
 However, it is important to highlight some key points.

 ### Verification reporting